oshaked1/os/README.md

 ## Current Features

-The OS currently has a minimal boot loader.
-All it does is load the kernel into memory, load a minimal GDT, enter 32 bit protected mode and launch the kernel.
-It is a single stage boot loader and fits entirely into the boot sector of the disk.
+The OS currently has a 2-stage boot loader.
+The first stage simply loads the second stage from the disk into memory and transfers control to it.

+The second stage, written mostly in C, loads the entire kernel into memory, enters 32-bit protected mode using a minimal GDT, and transfers control to the kernel.

 The kernel currently does a few initialization tasks: